froand/Prologue/README.txt

 (* = Not included!
 Only meant for use with my own on-site demo, so please do NOT download and/or use any of Felicia's work without her explicit permission!)

-Demo banner images* courtesy of Unsplash, a radtastic collection of CC0 (public domain) images you can use for pretty much whatever.
+Demo banner images* courtesy of Unsplash, a ralkjlkj collection of CC0 (public domain) images you can use for pretty much whatever.

 (* = Not included)